PulseMedica/FemtoLauncher/README.md

 [X] Fix bug where starting the app twice clears the UI?
 [X] Have a "kill app" button which closes both server and UI.
 [ ] "Edit config" functionality?

+[ ] (eventually) Test edge case scenarios and see if am properly sending the right console messages.